When it comes to drug abuse, teens often turn to the medicine cabinet more than the drug dealer down the street.

 - Distorted speech

-Teens who abuse Ambien are obviously not attempting to feel these negative consequences, and according to a first-person interview reported in Newsweek, teens might also feel a variety of pleasurable symptoms when they take Ambien, including a sense of relaxation and apathy, along with a feeling of happiness or silliness.
-Teens who have been struggling with stress or depression might find this altered state to be incredibly pleasurable and hard to obtain in any other way.
+According to a first-person interview reported in Newsweek, teens might also feel a variety of pleasurable symptoms when they take Ambien.
+These symptoms include a sense of relaxation and apathy, and feelings of happiness or silliness.
+Teens who have been struggling with stress or depression may find this altered state pleasurable and hard to obtain in another way.

 Dangers of Ambien Abuse

 Teens who abuse Ambien, or any other prescription drug, live in an increasingly isolated atmosphere.
 As their addictions grow, they may devote a significant amount of time and energy to the idea of getting more drugs and using the drugs when they have them.
 Instead of spending time with family, friends and peers, the teen is often spending time alone, using drugs.

 As mentioned, Ambien is a sedating drug and teens who abuse the drug are at risk of overdose.
 This risk grows even higher if the teen mixes Ambien with another sedative, such as alcohol.
 This augmented effect was reported in the journal Pharmacology Biochemistry and Behavior, although the subjects didn’t report an increase in pleasurable symptoms.
 Instead of getting a boost that might make them feel good, they got a boost that made them even more sedated.
 Teens who mix alcohol and Ambien are truly playing a dangerous game.

 Internet pharmacies can hold their own dangers.
 According to a bulletin written by the U.S. Food and Drug Administration in 2007, consumers who bought Ambien and other drugs from online pharmacies received drugs that contained haloperidol, a powerful medication used to treat psychosis.
 Some went to the emergency room as a result.
 Teens who buy medications from the Internet are also taking risks with their health.